 All questions as to the validity, form, eligibility, including time of receipt, and acceptance for exchange of any tender of Outstanding Notes will be determined by us and will be final and binding.
 We reserve the absolute right to reject any or all tenders not in proper form or the acceptances for exchange of which may, upon advice of our counsel, be unlawful.
 We also reserve the right to waive any defect, irregularities or conditions of tender as to particular Outstanding Notes.
 Our interpretation of the terms and conditions of the Exchange Offer will be final and binding on all parties.
 Unless waived, all defects or irregularities in connection with tenders of the Outstanding Notes must be cured within such time as we shall determine.
-Although we intend to notify holders of defects or irregularities with respect to tenders of the Outstanding Notes, neither we, the exchange agent nor any other person will incur any liability for failure to give such notification.
-Tenders of the Outstanding Notes will not be deemed made until such defects or irregularities have been cured or waived.
+Although we intend to notify holders of defects or irregularities with respect to tenders of the Outstanding Notes will not be deemed made until such defects or irregularities have been cured or waived.
 Any Outstanding Notes received by the exchange agent that are not properly tendered and as to which the defects or irregularities have not been cured or waived will be returned to the tendering holder as soon as practicable after the Expiration Date of the Exchange Offer.